MaliqueRaymond/ContactListApp/README.md

 #### 3. ZAP Security Scanning

-The GitHub Actions workflow also includes a security scan using **OWASP ZAP** to detect potential vulnerabilities like XSS.
+The GitHub Actions workflow also includes a security scan using **OWASP ZAP** to detect potential vulnerabilities like XSS and SQL Injection.
 This runs as a separate job in the GitHub Actions workflow.

 ### Documentation and Resources